SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Things to Do in Monterey & Beyond: Whale Watching, Attractions, and More Fun Activities

 You will find dozens of fun things to do in Monterey, CA. This cute waterfront town is about two hours south of San Francisco and it's a popular day trip.
-You can also spend a night or two to explore even more of the city and the area.
+You can also spend a night or two to explore even more of the area.

-Some of my top picks include whale watching (one of the best places for this in the area), kayaking, and visiting top attractions.
-You will also find some great places to shop, eat and sample some of their top local wines.
+Some of my top picks include whale watching, kayaking, and visiting top attractions around town.
+You will also find some great places to shop, eat, and sample top local wines.

 1. Whale Watching

-The #1 attraction on my list of the top things to do in Monterey is to go whale watching.
-The waters off the coast offer abundant food for whales migrating through the area.
-Many are either heading north or south and often spend some time in and around the Monterey Bay.
+The #1 attraction on my list of top things to do in Monterey is whale watching.
+The waters off this particular part of the California coast offer abundant food for whales migrating through the area.

 Whale's Tale in Monterey Bay

-In addition to all of the whales, you will also see a variety of other wildlife on these tours including dolphins, sea otters, tortoises, and all kinds of birds.
+In addition to the whales, you will also see a variety of other wildlife on these tours, including dolphins, sea otters, tortoises, and all kinds of birds.

 2. Attractions